Minimal noise in non-quantized gravity: Bounds on specific gravity models

-Thus, experiments purely looking at direct entanglement generation will not be able to exclude such a model in favor of perturbative quantum gravity.
 Nevertheless, a distinct prediction of models described by \eqref{eq:entropic_nonlocal_lindblad} is the force noise generated between two objects interacting gravitationally.
 The evolution of this excess noise can be calculated by the general methods above as we review briefly in Appendix~\ref{appendix-entropic}, or by the methods used in~\cite{Carney:2025wmz}.
 In any case, the result is

-where $\lambda$ and $\ell^2$ are free parameters of the entropic model.
 Thus measurements of force noise can be used to constrain these parameters, and in particular can be used to discriminate such a model from perturbative quantum gravity. \\

 \textbf{Local model.} Finally, we briefly repeat our analysis in the ``local'' entropic gravity model of~\cite{Carney:2025wmz}.
 In the context of the framework in this paper, the local entropic model is qualitatively more similar to the CQ model than the non-local entropic model.
 It has local noise which acts to degrade entanglement generation.